The purpose of the MSCA IF

 - Directly address MSCA aspects by using its terminology (‘training through research’, ‘knowledge transfer’, etc.).

 - Address potential weak points and how you plan to mitigate them

 - Add a broader dimension: contribution to EU scientific excellence and innovation competitiveness, long term societal impacts etc.

 - Mind the technical instructions.

 The MSCA IF is a competitive grant.
-While this article is an introductory to the MSCA IF scheme, we recommend to deepen your familiarity and understanding on this grant requirements should you choose to submit a competitive proposal.
-If you have any questions, or would like us to assist you with your IF application, do not hesitate to contact us
+While this article is introductory to the MSCA IF scheme, we recommend deepening your familiarity and understanding of this grant requirements should you choose to submit a competitive proposal.
+If you have any questions or would like us to assist you with your IF application, do not hesitate to contact us.